-Cloudmarks (formerly Moofmarks) is a Safari extension that works with cloud bookmarking services Pinboard, Delicious, Kippt, and Google Bookmarks.
+Cloudmarks (formerly Moofmarks) is a Safari extension that works with cloud bookmarking services Pinboard, Delicious, and Kippt.
 Cloudmarks lets you access your cloud bookmarks in a convenient popover window without interrupting your browsing.

 When you click Cloudmarks’s toolbar button or type the configurable hotkey (⌘J by default), a search bar appears in a popover (Safari 5.1 or higher) or an iframed popup on top of the current page (Safari 5.0.x).
 At first, it shows a few of your most recently added bookmarks.
 Start typing a search term, and all matching bookmarks appear in a list under the search bar.
 To narrow down the list of matches, keep typing.

 To open a bookmark, first highlight it by pressing either the down arrow key or the tab key as many times as necessary.
 (Cloudmarks auto-highlights the top match for you.)
 Then press Enter to open the bookmark in the current tab, ⌘-Enter to open it in a new foreground tab, or ⌘-Shift-Enter to open it in a new background tab.

 You can also use Cloudmarks to add a bookmark to any or all of the supported services.
 While the popover or popup is open, click the plus (+) icon at the top right corner.
 The view will switch to a form, which will be pre-populated with the current page’s title, URL, and description (if any).
 Click Submit to send the bookmark to your bookmarking service(s).
 You can specify which services to send new bookmarks to in Cloudmarks’s settings (click the gear icon in the main view).